 Lower-Fat Eggnog: Prepare as directed above, except omit whipping cream and use 3 cups milk.
 You can use a lower-fat milk, if desired.
 Another way to cut the fat is to substitute evaporated skim milk for the whipping cream.

-Alcohol-Free Eggnog: Prepare as directed above, except omit the rum and bourbon and increase the milk to 2-1/3 cups.
+How to Make Eggnog Without Alcohol: Prepare as directed above, except omit the rum and bourbon and increase the milk to 2-1/3 cups.

 How to Garnish Eggnog

-Take your nog up a notch by topping it with whipped cream and adding any of the following:
+How to serve eggnog is also up to you and what your kitchen/cupboards are stocked with, but you can take your nog up a notch by topping it with whipped cream and adding any of the following: